araphiel/static-webpack-boilerplate/README.md

 A modern Webpack 4 boilerplate with Bootstrap 4, SCSS and ES6/Babel.

-`npm start` - Builds the compiled files.
+`npm start` - Builds the production files.

-`npm run dev` -  Builds a local livereload instance
+`npm run dev` -  Starts a dev instance with livereload.

-`npm run eslint-fix` - Fix your JS (AirBnB)
+`npm run eslint-fix` - Lint your JS